KrailOrg/krail/docs/tutorial-getting-started.md

 ```
 bin
 build
+classes
+.gradle
+.idea
 ```

-- To keep things simple, right click on the project folder and select Git | Add to add all files to Git.
+- Right click on the project folder and select Git | Add to add all files to Git.

 ##Eclipse